USDA-SCINet/scinet-workbooks/workbooks/_geospatial/machine-learning/image-ml/deep_learning_for_images.md

 print(y_train[0])
 ```

+{:.no-copy}
     5

 This indicates that the image we plotted above corresponds to a ground truth label of '5'.

-## <span style='color:Green'> Your turn: </span>
-Revise your code from above to title your plot with the ground truth label.
+{% include alert class="question" title="Your turn" content="Revise your code from above to title your plot with the ground truth label." %}

 ```python